Colt M1892: History and usage

 The M1892's counter-clockwise cylinder rotation tended to force the cylinder out of alignment with the frame over time, and this was exacerbated by relatively weak lockwork used to "time", or match individual chambers to the barrel.
 This flaw would be corrected in the Colt Army Special model, which used a clockwise cylinder rotation.

 A Model 1892 revolver was recovered from the USS Maine after it exploded in Havana Harbor in 1898.
 It was presented to then-Assistant Secretary of the Navy Theodore Roosevelt, who would later become President of the United States.
-Roosevelt brandished this pistol to rally his Rough Riders during the famed charge up San Juan Hill on July 1, 1898.
+Roosevelt brandished this revolver to rally his Rough Riders during the famed charge up San Juan Hill on July 1, 1898.
 This revolver was on display at Sagamore Hill and was stolen from there in 1963, recovered and then stolen again in 1990.
 It was recovered in 2006 and returned to Sagamore Hill on June 14, 2006.

 This revolver was thought of as a decent handgun for its time, but complaints arose from the military concerning the revolver's cartridge chambering.
 Beginning in 1899, combat reports arose from the Philippines campaign regarding the poor performance of the M1892's .38-caliber ammunition.
 Specifically, users complained that the .38 bullet repeatedly failed to stop charging Filipino rebels at close ranges, even when hit multiple times.
 The complaints caused the US Army to hurriedly issue stocks of old .45 caliber revolvers, and played a central role in its decision to replace the M1892 with the .45 Colt M1909 New Service revolver in 1909.

 In the rush to furnish arms to the rapidly expanding Army and Navy after the United States entered World War I, surplus stocks of these old Colts were inspected, refurbished as needed, and then issued to rear-echelon Army troops and Navy officers as a substitute standard side arm.